-Every IT department can agree that achieving maximum efficiency is an important goal for them to work towards.
-Unfortunately, far too many companies aren’t able to reach this goal.
+Achieving maximum efficiency is an important goal for all IT departments.
+Unfortunately, many organizations don't reach this goal.
 According to a survey by Deloitte, only 22 percent of chief information officers agree that they have a high-performing IT culture.

 What does IT efficiency actually look like?
 An efficient IT department is one that has a systematic approach to resolving and preventing IT issues.
 This means having plans in place within your organization to minimize unexpected outages, crashes, and performance issues—a proactive, rather than reactive, stance.

 Businesses of all sizes and industries should care about IT efficiency.
 However, IT efficiency problems are often more easily recognizable and damaging with smaller companies, while bigger organizations might be able to hide and compensate for these inefficiencies for a period of time.

 For smaller companies, IT efficiency is often a “sink or swim” issue.